 on course towards accomplishing your goal.
 No matter what program

 you choose to work with, you will make changes based on what

 your body tells you.
 If your training is a bit too much, then

 you are wise to back off.
-Conversely, if you feet you're not
+Conversely, if you feel you're not

 being challenged enough, then you are wise to step it up.
 In

 either case, give yourself at least 2-3 runs of feeling this